janv/john-carmack-plan-archive/by_year/johnc_plan_1997.md

 * lightmap building errors

-+ qe4: build in detail mode
+\+ qe4: build in detail mode
-+ animating textures
+\+ animating textures
-+ no different quantities on items?
+\+ no different quantities on items?
-+ target_secretcounter
+\+ `target_secretcounter`

 the inherent problems of simplicity by complexity

-### John Carmack's .plan for Aug 19, 1997
+## John Carmack's .plan for Aug 19, 1997

 * leaktest

-+ min clamp extents
+\+ min clamp extents

-### John Carmack's .plan for Aug 23, 1997
+## John Carmack's .plan for Aug 23, 1997

 * cluster code

-- boxcontents?
+\- boxcontents?
-+ dump rgb lightmaps for software?
+\+ dump rgb lightmaps for software?
-+ alias model aspect ratios different in software and gl?
+\+ alias model aspect ratios different in software and gl?

-share data between cmodel and ref triangulate mightsee on vis? malloc all cmodel arrays?
+share data between cmodel and ref
+triangulate mightsee on vis?
+malloc all cmodel arrays?
-DONT_PRECACHE flag for player weapons? make an ERR_DISCONNECT that doesn't print ERROR: ? don't load entire map twice in cmodel and ref! show clusterviscount for bsp time optimizations? server/client communication for skin overrides
+`DONT_PRECACHE` flag for player weapons?
+make an `ERR_DISCONNECT` that doesn't print ERROR: ?
+don't load entire map twice in cmodel and ref!
+show clusterviscount for bsp time optimizations?
+server/client communication for skin overrides

-### John Carmack's .plan for Aug 24, 1997
+## John Carmack's .plan for Aug 24, 1997

 * qe4 slow startup
 * qrad

-+ detail clip brushes?
+\+ detail clip brushes?
-+ extra brush clip planes
+\+ extra brush clip planes

 change qdata colormap to not use 0 and 255 for win palette

-### John Carmack's .plan for Aug 25, 1997
+## John Carmack's .plan for Aug 25, 1997

 I want to apologize for some of the posturing that has taken place in .plan files.